tag/ds-guide/docs/systems/0-intro.md

 languages like Python, PHP, or Ruby fit the ticket if used in an object-oriented way.
-Again, it doesn't really matter which one, so long as you have some familiarity with basic control structures like `if` statements and loops, and a basic understanding of polymorphism and inheritence.
+Again, it doesn't really matter which one, so long as you have some familiarity with basic control structures like `if` statements and loops, and a basic understanding of polymorphism and inheritance.

 *[HTML]: Hyper Text Markup Language
 *[CSS]: Cascading Style Sheets